 Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$0 copay Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$0 copay Outpatient substance abuse services Outpatient treatment and counseling for substance abuse. \$0 copay Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$0 copay Over-the-Counter items Our plan covers: Up to \$190 per calendar quarter.
-Orders will be shipped to your home.
-At the end of each calendar quarter, your OTC benefit will be topped back up to \$190.
-For more information visit the website listed on the cover of this booklet. \$0 copay for covered OTC items Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copay
+Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$0 copay Over-the-Counter items Our plan covers: • Pre-loaded payment card in the amount of \$190.
+Card will be reloaded four times per year, not to exceed a balance of \$190. \$0 copay for covered OTC items Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copay